-NATIONAL OUTCOME) benefitted ine hundred The promotion of ch comprised lifelong learning among citizens of Trinidad and ational Tobago.
-Fernando Tobago.
-Nuntry. n Language online n Campus.
-ACHIEVEMENTS As at August 2020: A target audience of two hundred and fifty (250) benefitted from the Lounge Talks in four (4) different zones.
-For the fiscal 2020 period, a total of six thousand, nine hundred persons (6,900) persons enrolled in the programme which comprised 28 TVET active courses as well as CXC Mathematics and English Language at the General Proficiency Level.
+INITIATIVE BENEFICIARY CATEGORY ACHIEVEMENTS NATIONAL OUTCOME MINISTRY OF SPORT AND YOUTH AFFAIRS MPowerTT This programme in intended to create positive male role models within the communities by addressing issues faced by males in society.
+The programme is built to empower, embrace, educate and elevate young men.
+Youth between the ages of 16-29 years (Males) As at August 2020: • A target audience of two hundred and fifty (250) benefitted from the Lounge Talks in four (4) different zones.
+VAD EVMITA SEBAICES WINISTRY OF SOCIAL DEVELOPMENT ADULT EDUCATION PROGRAMME (AEP) This Programme provides free educational opportunities to Adults to complete Primary and Secondary Education; Technical Vocational Skills Training and Literacy Skills.
+Adult Men and Women For the fiscal 2020 period, a total of six thousand, nine hundred persons (6,900) persons enrolled in the programme which comprised 28 TVET active courses as well as CXC Mathematics and English Language at the General Proficiency Level.
 There was an overwhelming response to 'Conversational Spanish' by Police Officers and Nurses at the San Fernando Lifelong Learning Centre (LLC).
 A total of 262 citizens registered throughout the country.
 A total of 106 citizens registered to pursue the Sign Language Course at the San Fernando LLC.
 However, training was deferred to Fiscal 2021 due to COVID-19 protocols.
 Plans are now in train to migrate these registrants to an online platform for training in partnership with The UWI Open Campus.
-BENEFICIARY CATEGORY Youth between the ages of 16-29 years (Males) Adult Men and Women INITIATIVE MPowerTT This programme in intended to create positive male role models within the communities by addressing issues faced by males in society.
-The programme is built to empower, embrace, educate and elevate young men.
-ADULT EDUCATION PROGRAMME (AEP) This Programme provides free educational opportunities to Adults to complete Primary and Secondary Education; Technical Vocational Skills Training and Literacy Skills.
-MINISTRY OF SPORT AND YOUTH AFFAIRS VAD EVMITA SEKAICES WINISLIKA OE SOCIVE DEAELOPMENT
+The promotion of lifelong learning among citizens of Trinidad and Tobago.